 From this viewpoint the least questionable activity is contract research, i.e. research projects directly commissioned by business bodies.

-In our case such projects involve the development of new food products, quality improvement of existing products, or modifications of production technologies or manufacturing equipment.
-Their results can be found on store shelves, in production halls, or are reflected in the quality of food products.
-It is then the contract owner's decision whether to acknowledge the contribution of other subjects to the final product.
+In our case such projects involve

+- the development of new food products, - quality improvement of existing products, - or modifications of production technologies or manufacturing equipment. - Their results can be found on store shelves, in production halls, or are reflected in the quality of food products.
+It is then the contract owner's decision whether to acknowledge the contribution of other subjects to the final product. - The results of government contracts (so-called further activities) are used by the government and also in this case it is the decision of the contracting authority how to claim their authorship.

-The results of government contracts (so-called further activities) are used by the government and also in this case it is the decision of the contracting authority how to claim their authorship.
-In these two cases, there is no space for grey literature.
+In these cases, there is no space for grey literature.

 This opens in the major type of our activities, i. e. in the so-called main activities.

-As these activities are financed by public funds, results should be available to the widest possible range of interested parties.
-Information on the findings of research and development projects and research plans supported by public funds are collected in the Information Register of Research and Development Results (IRRDR).
+Information on the findings of research supported by public funds are collected in the Information Register of Research and Development Results (IRRDR).
 This register has a specific structure that will provide the interested party mainly with bibliographic data.
 However, such data can spark interest in the details of research findings.